rackerlabs/rackspace-how-to/content/exchange/secure-a-compromised-exchange-mailbox.md

 4. Blacklist the return-path and originating IP of the message that lead to the compromise if that was the source.
 This is usually a message that contained a suspicious link or asked you for account information.

-    - [View and read Rackspace Email headers](/how-to/view-and-read-rackspace-email-headers) will help you identify the return-path and originating IP of the malicious email.
+    - [View and read email headers in Outlook Web App](/how-to/view-and-read-email-headers-in-owa) will help you identify the return-path and originating IP of the malicious email.

 5. Educate your users on the risk factors and symptoms of a compromised mailbox.
 Email attacks are a constant threat which users and admins should be prepared for at all times.